Synthetixio/synthetix/docs/contracts/index.md

     * Mark all `uint`s that are fixed point numbers with their precision level.
     * Remove specific entries for event emission functions and fold them into the event descriptions themselves.
     * Add links to the new explainers on synthetix.io
+    * Expand function signatures out with descriptions of parameters and return values.